 Sometimes intentional kindness begins without much thought.
 It’s just a risk and reaction in the moment.
-Then comes the doubt, the fear that it won’t be enough, that I won’t be enough.
-But without the risk, there is little hope that the hunger for friendship and connection will ever be filled.
+Then comes the doubt, the fear that it won’t be enough, that I won’t be enough — but without the risk, there is little hope that the hunger for friendship and connection will ever be filled.
 Will my kindness really radiate love?

 Hunger.
 It’s real.
-It’s raw.
-And it’s often avoided.
+It’s raw — and it’s often avoided.

 OUR HUSBANDS RADIATE LOVE THROUGH KINDNESS

 Yet, this time was different.
 Mixing the batter required help from my husband because my arm gave out and my shoulder began to hurt.
-But more than the hurt in my shoulder, it hurt my heart and my pride to receive intentional kindness from my husband.
+Even more than the hurt in my shoulder, it hurt my heart and my pride to receive intentional kindness from my husband.

 The day came and I busied myself to distract me from the possibility that she wouldn’t come.
 Then, came the call asking for some help finding my house.